University of California, Davis: Library

+Army ROTC

 The university is host to an Army Reserve Officer Training Corps (ROTC) program, the Forged Gold Battalion, with more than 50 cadets.
 With more than 60 years in existence, it currently commissions roughly 10 graduating seniors as second lieutenants every year.

 Graduate studies

 The University of California Davis Graduate Programs of Study consist of over 90 post-graduate programs, offering masters and doctoral degrees and post-doctoral courses.
 The programs educate over 4,000 students from around the world.

-UC Davis has the following graduate and professional schools, the most in the entire UC system:
+UC Davis has the following graduate and professional schools, offering the broadest range of professional programs of all campuses in the UC system (with their founding in parentheses):